Henguin1001/HenVentures/README.md

-##The "blog" of yours truly
+##The website of yours truly
-Node app that loads the blog posts from a couchdb database, and displays them with a flavor of bootstrap, not much else to say.
+Node app that loads the project posts from a couchdb database, and displays them with a flavor of bootstrap, not much else to say.
-You can see it here http://hen.ventures
+You can see it here http://henrytroutman